surniaulula/wpsso/readme.txt

 * Locates images from numerous sources, including featured, attached, gallery shortcode, content images, or a custom fallback image.

-* Offers meta tags and markup for all webpages, including:
+* Offers meta tags and optional Schema markup for all webpages, including:

 	* Home Page (static page or blog)
 	* Posts, Pages, and Custom Post Types